0xflotus/Rodan/README.md

 Rodan has a look and feel similar to the Metasploit Framework, reducing the learning curve for leveraging the framework.

-**NOTE:** Knowlege of SS7 and Diameter signaling protocols is required to use Rodan framework
+**NOTE:** Knowledge of SS7 and Diameter signaling protocols is required to use Rodan framework

 # Installation instructions